Gymnothorax

-Gymnothorax is a genus of fish in the family Muraenidae found in Atlantic, Indian and Pacific Ocean.
+Gymnothorax is a genus of fish in the family Muraenidae found in Atlantic, Indian, and Pacific Oceans.
 With more than 120 species, it the most speciose genus of moray eels.

-Smith (2012) noted that Gymnothorax as currently recognized is polyphyletic, but cautioned that comparative studies are needed before action is taken to resurrect generic synonyms of Gymnothorax.
+Gymnothorax as currently recognized is polyphyletic, and comparative studies are needed before action is taken to resurrect generic synonyms of Gymnothorax.

+Description

+Species in this genus are slender (most skinny one being Gymnothorax gracilicauda) as are most eels.
+They grow to 6-8 ft.
+On the opposite end of the spectrum, some species only grow to a maximum size of less than 20 cm.
+Many species have complex patterns, but many others are quite bland without much coloration on their bodies.
+Moray eel species, inevitably applying to Gymnothorax owing to its high diversity, are often found in generally shallow-water habitats, but many species are also found in deep water, being more common in those enviroments than previously thought.

+Like all moray eels, they have pharyngeal jaws.

 Species

 Both FishBase and World Register of Marine Species recognize a total of 128 valid species in the genus.
 However, each database includes three species that the other does not list, which are noted in the list below.